-Every entity can be assigned an icon which is retrieved using the ElggEntity::getIconURL(\$size) method.
-This method accepts a \$size argument that can be either of the configured icon sizes.
+Every entity can be assigned an icon which is retrieved using the ElggEntity::getIconURL(\$params) method.
+This method accepts a \$params argument that can be either a string specifying on of the configured icon sizes, or an array of parameters, that specify the size and provide additional context for the hook to determine the icon to serve.

 Use elgg_get_config('icon_sizes') to get all possible values.
 The following sizes exist by default: 'large', 'medium', 'small', 'tiny', and 'topbar'.
 The method triggers the entity:icon:url hook.